89th Cavalry Regiment: History

 The Squadron as the 899th would continue to fight through Europe upgrading from M10 to M36 tank destroyers along the way.
 The 899th supported the attack to capture Roer River dams in February, 1945, crossed Roer River 28 February and advanced to the Rhine near Bad Godesberg.
 The first elements crossed into Remagen bridgehead on 8 March and joined the attack on Ruhr Pocket in April moving east into Harz Mountains.
-The unit then moved to the Mulde River for link-up with Soviet forces completing link-up on 27 April, 1945.
-Having fought valiantly through Europe they began occupation duty in Bernburg 3 May, 1945.
+The unit then moved to the Mulde River for link-up with Soviet forces completing link-up on 27 April 1945.
+Having fought valiantly through Europe they began occupation duty in Bernburg 3 May 1945.

 Elements of the 899th still recovering from heavy casualties occupied rear areas in France.
 While in France they performed Military Police duties.

 Many activations and deactivations restricted the unit from deploying again until 2006 in Iraq.
 The most recent deployment was in 2015 in Afghanistan.
 They are still active to this day and serve in our country's modern day combat zones.

-Recent History
+Recent history

-On 13 August 2006, the 1st Squadron, 89th Cavalry Regiment deployed with the 2nd Brigade Combat Team, 10th Mountain Division (LI) to South Baghdad in support of Operation Iraqi Freedom 06-08.
-During the 15 month deployment, the Squadron secured the main supply route into Baghdad, killed 12 insurgents, captured 198 (including 2BCT HVT #1), and uncovered 57 caches, ensuring that thousands of munitions stayed out of enemy hands.
+On 13 August 2006, the 1st Squadron, 89th Cavalry Regiment deployed with the 2nd Brigade Combat Team, 10th Mountain Division (LI) to South Baghdad in support of Operation Iraqi Freedom 06–08.
+During the 15-month deployment, the Squadron secured the main supply route into Baghdad, killed 12 insurgents, captured 198 (including 2BCT HVT #1), and uncovered 57 caches, ensuring that thousands of munitions stayed out of enemy hands.
 During this deployment, the Squadron lost 4 soldiers to enemy action, all from Bravo Troop.
-The 1st Squadron, 89th Cavalry Regiment redeployed to Fort Drum, NY in November of 2007 and began preparations for their next deployment.
+The 1st Squadron, 89th Cavalry Regiment redeployed to Fort Drum, NY in November 2007 and began preparations for their next deployment.

-Training from 2007-2009 included two rotations to the Joint Readiness Training Center at Fort Polk, Louisiana as well as a month-long off-post training exercise at Yuma, Arizona where the Troopers honed their skills in Reconnaissance, Surveillance and Target Acquisition.
-Initially scheduled to deploy to Afghanistan in November of 2009, the First Squadron, 89th Cavalry received orders to return to Iraq that October.
+Training from 2007 to 2009 included two rotations to the Joint Readiness Training Center at Fort Polk, Louisiana as well as a month-long off-post training exercise at Yuma, Arizona where the Troopers honed their skills in Reconnaissance, Surveillance and Target Acquisition.
+Initially scheduled to deploy to Afghanistan in November 2009, the First Squadron, 89th Cavalry received orders to return to Iraq that October.